APPEAL NO. C-970228

 Green’s deposition established that his client, Gary Roberts, was in Nichols’s office at the Journal-News, with Nichols’s speakerphone on, while Richardson called to complain about the lack of press coverage for Conese.
 During this conversation, Richardson admitted to Nichols that neither he nor Conese had seen the search warrant for Roberts’s house, which Conese had referred to in his press conference.
 Roberts conveyed this information to Green.
 Nichols confirmed this.

-As Roberts's long-time lawyer, Green actually had a copy of the search warrant for tax papers and knew there was no other investigation.
-Although Green did not talk to Conese before he made his remarks in the press, Green had been told of Richardson's admission before he spoke.
-Richardson was clearly acting as Conese's agent when he admitted that neither one had seen the "drug and money" search warrant.
-Thus, Green was not reckless in regard to what he said about his client's defamation suit, and Conese's claim again failed.
-The comment that "the behavior was 100% unbelievable" was not defamatory and thus needs no further analysis.
+As Roberts’s long-time lawyer, Green actually had a copy of the search wаrrant for tax papers and knew there was no other investigation.
+Although Green did not talk to Conese before he made his remarks in the press, Green had been told of Richardson’s admission before he spoke.
+Richardson was clearly acting as Conese’s agent when he admitted that neither one had seen the “drug and money” search warrant.
+Thus, Green was not reckless in regard to what he said about his client’s defamation suit, and Conese’s claim аgain failed.
+The comment that “the behavior was 100% unbelievable” was not defamatory and thus needs no further analysis.

 THE HAMILTON JOURNAL-NEWS AND REPORTER DENNIS NICHOLS

 In 1995 Dennis Nichols was the Journal-News reporter covering Hamilton city government.
-The allegedly defamatory statements of Crothers, Timmons, Roberts, and Green appeared in Journal-News stories under Nichols's byline.
-It is Conese's position that the Journal-News and Nichols are liable for defamation for the republication of the defamatory remarks of others.
+The allegedly defamatory statements of Crothers, Timmons, Roberts, and Green appeared in Journal-News stories under Nichols’s byline.
+It is Conese’s position that the Journal-News and Nichols are liable for defamation for the republication of the defamаtory remarks of others.
 As we discussed earlier, Vail affords an absolute privilege to the media for its own opinions.
-Unlike Vail, this case involves no opinions of the Journal-News itself; only the statements of others are involved here.
+Unlike Vail, this case involves no opinions of the Journal-News itself; only the statements of others are involved here. .

 We agree with the Journal-News that the easiest and cleanest way to resolve this claim would be to hold that the statements were protected under the neutral-reportage doctrine.
 This is a privilege that protects accurate reporting of accusations which might be defamatory, but which are newsworthy and concern a matter of legitimate public interest.
-In other words, the message and the messenger are separated in analyzing the defamatory nature of the statements. *321 Despite the fact that this case presents an excellent example of an appropriate application of the neutral-reportage doctrine — the court and its judges are certainly a matter of public concern — because the Supreme Court of Ohio declined as recently as 1996 to adopt this doctrine,5 we instead apply the test of New York Times v.
+In other words, the message and the messenger are separated in analyzing the defamatory nature of the statements. *321 Despite the fact that this case presents an excellent example of an appropriate application of the neutral-reportagе doctrine — the court and its judges are certainly a matter of public concern — because the Supreme Court of Ohio declined as recently as 1996 to adopt this doctrine, 5 we instead apply the test of New York Times v.
 Sullivan to the claims against the Journal-News and Nichols.

-APPEAL NO. C-970446 TIMMER'S APPEAL ON DENIAL OF SANCTIONS
+TIMMER’S APPEAL ON DENIAL OF SANCTIONS

-In a separate, consolidated appeal, Steven Timmer appeals from the trial court's denial of his motion, brought pursuant to R.C.2323.51, for sanctions against Conese and his counsel for the filing of a frivolous lawsuit.6 "Frivolous conduct" is defined in the statute as conduct that either "obviously serves merely to harass or maliciously injure another party to the civil action" or "is not warranted under existing law and cannot be supported by a good faith argument for an extension, modification, or reversal of existing law."
+In a separate, consolidated appeal, Steven Timmer appeals from the trial court’s denial of his motion, brought pursuant to R.C.
+2323.51, for sanctions against Conese and his counsel for the filing of a frivolous lawsuit.
+6 “Frivolous conduct” is defined in the statute as conduct that either “obviously serves merely to harass or maliciously injure another party to the civil action” or “is not warranted' under existing law and cannot be supported by a good faith argument for an extension, modification, or reversal of existing law.”
 R.C.
 2323.51(A)(2)(a) and (b).

-As discussed previously, Timmer was sued based upon the following comment: "I've been involved in state and national meetings, and I've never seen one with as much violations of the rules of order.
-It was kind of like a Conese court." *322
+As discussed previously, Timmer was sued based upon the following comment: “I’ve been involved in state and national meetings, and I’ve never seen one with as much violations of the rules of order.
+It was kind of like a Conese court.” *322 Before denying Timmer’s motion, the court held a hearing, although a transcript of this hearing has not been made a part of the record on appeal.
+The hearing apparently consisted solely of'the arguments of counsel.

 The judgments of the court of common pleas are affirmed.